Experts in digital safety

 Accessing chat rooms, and video chatting with strangers through the Omegle chat doesn’t just expose teens to nudity and sexual content: they may be at risk of exposure to predators, self-harm, animal cruelty, violence, drug and alcohol abuse, harassment or hate speech.

 Although you can stop a chat any time you want, many users ask for their chat partner’s age, sex, and location before beginning a conversation, which means younger users could be at risk of giving away private information.

 In fact, offline dangers are very real too: in 2014, two teenage girls met with a 21-year-old man after chatting through Omegle.
 The man, Casey Chinn, took them to his home in his car and sexually assaulted them both.
 Bottom line – anyone can use Omegle, and the anonymity makes it the ideal place for predators to hide.

 Why are teens attracted to using Omegle?

-What can I do to make Omegle safe for my kids?
+Can I make Omegle safer for my kids?

 Discuss your concerns about cyberbullying, sexting, and online predators, and the risks your teenager is running simply by connecting to Omegle.
-If you have used a parental control tool like Qustodio, let your teen know that any restrictions you put in place are for their protection, not for the purposes of spying.
-After all, a trusting parent-child relationship is the best parental control you can possibly use!
+If you use a parental control tool of any kind, let your teen know that any restrictions you put in place are for their protection, not for the purposes of spying.
+After all, a trusting parent-child relationship is the best parental control you can possibly put in place!